 Recently the directors or the Matrix trilogy have confirmed what the trans community long suspected: that the story is, at least in part, a tale of gender, dysphoria and transition.
 It gave me cause to revisit the films.
-I'd been planning to for a while but like any thing in life other stuff just got in the way.
+I'd been planning to do so for a while but like any thing in life other stuff just got in the way.
 One of my long time favourite parts is in the second film when Neo, Morpheus and Trinity meet the Merovingian, an information program who knows everything and has been around a long time (six iterations of the matrix no less) It is brilliantly played by Lambert Wilson, with a delicious irony in that the point about causality is the very undoing of the character. (or was it?)
 Since if everything has a purpose in the matrix then presumably Persephone (played by Monica Bellucci) also has a a singular purpose.
-Persephone is the name given to the queen of the underworld.
+Persephone, by a very probably deliberate non coincidence on the part ofthe directors, is the name given to the queen of the underworld.
 Zeus had given Hades permission to to abduct Persephone, since her mother was unlikely to allow her to live in the underworld.
 He made her his Queen and she grew to love him.
 Although she returned to the surface world at the behest of her mother, she was obliged to spend one third of the year in the underworld having tasted the food of the dead.
 (Hades had tricked her into eating some seeds before she returned to the surface) Cause and effect.

-One might call into question then if Hades actually loved Persephone, or merely wished to possess her.
+Since he tricked her, one might reasonably call into question then if Hades actually loved Persephone, or merely wished to possess her.
 I mean one wouldn't seriously expect honourable conduct from the god of the underworld right?
 But c'mon... tricking her..?
 Not cool bro, not ...cool ...at ...all...

-In any event the Persephone of the matrix uses the Merovingians repeated infidelity and dismissal of her as cause for allowing Neo access to the key maker.
+In any event the Persephone of the matrix uses the Merovingians repeated infidelity, and dismissal of her, as cause for allowing Neo access to the key maker.
 The subtext in this one single little section is intriguing.
-Not only does it cast the merovingian as an irreverent Hades, and the couple as the keepers of the computer program underworld, but also that she knew her husband would behave in such a way.
+Not only does it cast the merovingian as an irreverent Hades, and the couple as the keepers of the computer program underworld, (the train man works for the merovingian remember?) but also that she knew her husband would behave in such a way.
 She knew that he was only able to view the effect of his actions though the lens of of his own "playful" manipulation of others, forgetting in the process that those others will react to said manipulation....

 It seems therefore to be the case that this choice that faces us is